VCityTeam/UD-Viz/doc/UserDoc/ContributeData.md

-**Note**: Your account gives you **contributor** rights, meaning that when you [add a document](#adding-a-document) it is not right away published.
+**Note**: Your account gives you **contributor** rights, meaning that when you [add a document](#adding-a-document), it is not published right away.
-It is indeed first verified by an **administrator** to check that there is no insanity nor problems in filled attributes (see [Document validation process](#document-validation-process) for more information).
+It is indeed first verified by an **administrator** to check that there is no insanity or problems in filled attributes (see [Document validation process](#document-validation-process) for more information).

 ## Adding a document